 Anyone with access to a computer in the past 10 years has heard about the Bitcoin and its more recent competitor, Ethereum.
 But there is a lot of doubt about whether these currencies, or their successors, will ever replace national currencies such as the British pound or the US dollar.

 What is blockchain?

 What is not in doubt is that blockchain, the underlying infrastructure to these currencies, is on the cusp of changing how the world does business.
-Put simply, blockchain is a public electronic ledger that can be easily shared by a group of disparate users.
+Put simply, that can be easily shared by a group of disparate users.
 Blockchain creates an unchangeable record of each transaction, which are time-stamped and linked to the previous one, hence the name.
 As each un-erasable digital record – known as a block – can only be updated through a consensus of users, the blockchain represents a highly secure record of each and every transaction in the system.